JJ-LXIX/discord_channel_autokicker_scheduler/README.md

 # discord_channel_autokicker_scheduler

-use the code above to self host your own discord bot that kicks everyone from channels at a particular time scheduled by you
+Use the code to self host your own discord bot that kicks everyone from channels at a particular time scheduled by you.

+Be sure to add the server ID to the TOKEN variable found in the code.